ilios/user-guide/courses-and-sessions/courses/MeSH_terms.md

 ## Remove MeSH

 In the example shown below, there are currently three MeSH terms attached to this Course.
-We would like to remove one of them - "Wolf-Hirschorn Syndrome", which no longer applies to this course and was added erroneously at some point in the past.
+We would like to remove one of them - "Wolf-Hirschhorn Syndrome", which no longer applies to this course and was added erroneously at some point in the past.

 ![review existing MeSH](../../images/course_MeSH/review_existing_MeSH.png)